 What does that mean exactly?
 Previously, the Open Telekom Cloud’s data and storage capacity was only available as a public cloud from Telekom’s certified and highly secure data centers in Saxony-Anhalt.
 Now, however, companies can also use the proven OpenStack-based cloud resources on dedicated hardware reserved solely for them.

 The key advantage here is that companies can chose to either implement the resources in their own data center or leave the server in the Telekom data center.
 In the later case, companies can, if necessary, avail of a secure connection, for example Direct Connect.

-Hybrid Solution makes it easier for companies to get into the cloud
+Hybrid Cloud makes it easier for companies to get into the cloud

 Do you have questions?

 We answer your questions about testing, booking and use - free of charge and individually.
 Try it!
 Hotline: 24 hours a day, 7 days a week